budgu/MJCbiomass/bibliography.md

 1. The 2016 <a href="https://www.energy.gov/eere/bioenergy/2016-billion-ton-report">“Billion Ton Report”</a> was the third of three studies and reports undertaken by the U.S. Department of Energy to assess the availability of biomass for energy production.
 It finds that U.S. biomass has the potential to replace 30% of American’s fossil fuel use.
 This web page has a two-minute video introduction, links to all of the reports, and fact sheets.
 The video and fact sheets provide nice snapshots, and if you want to go deeper, “Volume 1: Economic Availability of Feedstocks” is linked and has a 12 page executive summary.

-1. <a href="https://www.zerofoodprint.org">Zero Foodprint</a> is an organization that supports food producers as they zero out their carbon emissions, so it's not directly involved in biomass conversion industry though they support sustainable biomass practices.
-Many resources are available under the tabs entitled “About,” “Carbon Farming,” and “News.”
+1. <details><summary><a href="https://www.zerofoodprint.org">Zero Foodprint</a> is an organization that supports food producers as they zero out their carbon emissions, so it's not directly involved in biomass conversion industry though they support sustainable biomass practices.
+Many resources are available under the tabs entitled “About,” “Carbon Farming,” and “News.”</summary>

     <pre>
     - Restoring the climate one meal at a time